ngo-lap/smartcharging/readme.md

     )
 ```

+The `arrivalTime` and `departureTime` columns must be converted into the
+unit of planning horizon (integer) indexes so that it could be given to the planner.
+The planning horizon starts at 00:00 AM with a time step of 15 minutes.
+The first vehicle with arrival and departure time at `2025-08-18 11:59:53` and `2025-08-18 16:46:38` would have its corresponding horizon indexes (rounded) of 47 and 67
+(47 * 15 and 67 * 15 minutes from `00:00:00`)

 #### Total Station Power (kW)
 This Figure visualizes the total charging power (kW) withdrawn from electricity grid (blue line), along with the infrastructure power capacity (dash red line).